carbon-language/carbon-lang/docs/design/expressions/member_access.md

 in the context of the template instantiation, as described in [templates and generics](#templates-and-generics).

-For a direct member access, the word is looked up in the following types:
+For a simple member access, the word is looked up in the following types:

 -   If the first operand can be evaluated and evaluates to a type, that type.
 -   If the type of the first operand can be evaluated, that type.